 - Storage system (backup from storage snapshots scenario)***

-* The rule applies only when the source and target WAN accelerators communicate.
+* The rule applies only to traffic between the source and target WAN accelerators.

-** The rule does not apply when the gateway server and backup repository communicate.
+** The rule does not apply to traffic between the gateway server and backup repository.
 For the list of backup repositories with which the gateway server communicates, see Gateway Server.

 *** The rule does not apply when backing up from Cisco HyperFlex systems or when the transport mode is Direct storage access.